Photovoltaic-Thermal Collectors

 Why Choose Solis PVT

 Solis PVT focuses on practical photovoltaic thermal solutions for heat pump applications.
 Rather than developing isolated laboratory concepts, we work to provide mature PVT products already applied in real projects.
+Suitable for borehole regeneration, source-side preheating, retrofit projects and integrated renewable heating systems.
 Matching PVT collector specifications to heat pump models, providing hydraulic schematics for indirect brine configurations, and supporting installers through the commissioning process.
 We have supplied brine-loop PVT systems to projects across Europe and direct-expansion configurations.

 Our focus is system integration, application understanding, and international project support for installers, distributors, and renewable energy companies.